8_The Scene Graph

 In the real world, a camera is a physical object with a position and orientation that change relative to the world around it.
 In 3D CG the relationship between the camera and the world is a little different.
 The camera itself is not rendered, but instead represents the perspective of the viewer.
 From the viewer’s perspective, camera movements appear as if the entire world is moving and the viewer is staying still.
 Indeed, since the computer screen doesn’t move, we can think of camera movements as global transformations applied to the entire scene.

 But if camera movements apply to the scene instead of the camera itself, that means we need to handle the camera’s global transformations a little differently.
-For example, if the camera moves two units to the right, all of the objects in the world appear to move two units to the left.
-Or when the camera rotates 90° clockwise, the rest of the world appears to rotate 90° counterclockwise.
+For example, when the camera moves two units to the right, all of the objects in the world appear to move two units to the left.
+When the camera rotates 90° clockwise, the rest of the world appears to rotate 90° counterclockwise.
 The scene’s movements are the inverse of the camera’s movements!

 To that end, we will store the position and orientation of the camera separately as a view matrix which we calculate to be the inverse of the camera’s global transform matrix.